openshift/hypershift/HACKING.md

         $ make build

-3. Install HyperShift with the operator deployment scaled to zero so that it doesn't conflict with your local operator process.
+3. Install HyperShift in development mode which causes the operator deployment to be deployment scaled to zero so that it doesn't conflict with your local operator process.

-        TODO
+        $ bin/hypershift install --development

 4. Run the HyperShift operator locally.

         $ bin/hypershift-operator run

-### Run a custom image using the production profile
+### Install HyperShift with a custom image

 1. Build and push a custom image build to your own repository.